Full Stack

 What we did: Evaluated feature selection and scaling strategies to optimize a Random Forest malware detection pipeline.

-Customer: Public health agencies and misinformation researchers monitoring vaccine sentiment.
+Customer: Public health agencies monitoring vaccine sentiment.

 Outcomes: Improved recall and F1 on negative tweet detection by applying SMOTE and re-weighting strategies.